Lisa-Ho/small-data-projects/README.md

-# Charity data analysis
+# Small data analysis and viz projects

-Repository to hold analysis around and about charities.
+Repository to hold small analysis and data viz projects.